 NHS Sickle Cell and Thalassaemia Screening Programme

-We have published the annual data for the non-cancer screening key performance indicators (KPIs) for the 2015 to 2016 screening year (1 April 2015 to 31 March 2016).
+We have published the annual screening data for the key performance indicators (KPIs) for the 2017 to 2018 screening year (1 April 2017 to 31 March 2018).

 We have a published a new online version of our resource cards, giving information about screening offered in pregnancy and to babies.